kasperwhite/taint/readme.md

 # Taint Messenger

-Taint Messenger is a a service that allows a group of people to exchange information safely and anonymously.
+Taint Messenger is a service that allows a group of people to exchange information safely and anonymously.

 - Safe group communication
 - Сontact management